1856 - 1899 India, Abyssinia and Rhodesia

 The Cardwell Reforms

 From 1868 onwards, following Mr Cardwel’s appointment as Secretary of State for War, a number of far reaching changes were made to the organisation and administration of the army.
 For infantry regiments the most important was the decision, made in 1881, to link all regular regiments together in pairs.
-This brought about the creation of The Duke of Wellington's Regiment in which the 33rd and 76th became, respectively, the 1st and 2nd Battalions.
+This brought about the creation of the 2nd Battalion of The Duke of Wellington's Regiment as the 76th Regiment was merged in.
 In addition the two battalions of the 6th West Yorkshire Militia became the 3rd and 4th Battalions.
 At the same time the three West Riding Volunteer battalions became linked with the Regiment.

 Rhodesia 1896 (The Mashonaland Field Force)